TinPang/optimalCytosolicDensity_wholeCellModel/README.md

 The different columns correspond to: index, substrate concentration in the environment, occupancy rho, optimal growth rate found in the current attempt, K_M^* of metabolic reaction, K_M^* of ribosomal reaction, dummy output, log-concentraion** of substrate s, log-concentration** of precursor p, log-copy-number of transporter T per cell, log-concentration** of metabolic enzyme M, log-concentration** of ribosome R, volume fracton of substrate s, volume fracton of prevursor p, dummay output, volume fracton of metabolic enzyme M, volume fracton of ribosome R

 **unit of concentraion: copy number per cubic micron

+The code was tested on a machine with Debian GNU/Linux 10 (buster), installed with python 3.7.3, numpy 1.21.5, and scipy 1.7.3.